Donix212/urop-hybrid-mesh-net/src/sixlowpan/doc/sixlowpan.rst

 The Tx and Rx traces are called as soon as a packet is received or sent.
 The Drop trace is invoked when a packet (or a fragment) is discarded.

+The supported 6LowPAN-ND trace sources are:

+* ``AddressRegistrationResult``:  Exposing the IPv6 address associated with the registration, and a boolean indicating whether it was successful or not.
+* ``MulticastRS``:  Exposing the IPv6 address associated with the multicast Router Solicitation that was sent.

+The AddressRegistrationResult trace is called when a 6LoWPAN node successfully registers its address with a 6LR or 6LBR, or when the registration fails, which is a core function of the 6LoWPAN-ND protocol.
+The MulticastRS trace is called when a multicast Router Solicitation is sent by a 6LoWPAN node.
+This is useful for monitoring the behaviour of nodes on startup as they attempt to discover routers in the network.

 Examples and Tests
 -------------------